sairuk/wii-linux-headerless-deploy/README.md

 ```

 ### Resizing the root paritition to use the remaining space
-Use MB units so we cant use -1 to fill remaming space
+Use MB units so we can use -1 to fill remaiming space
 ```
 # parted -s -a optimal -- <sdcard device> unit MB rm 3 mkpart primary ext3 419 -1 3
 # e2fsck -f <sdcard device>3